technomada/cloud-from-scratch/README.md

 You should see your wit!!

-Here you might notice too that if you enter http://example.com you'll be forward to the secure link https://example.com.
+Here you might notice too that if you enter http://example.com you'll be forwarded to the secure link https://example.com.

 Fine work.
 Now for something more appy.